-- 2. Use steel fuel hose fittings (not copper) with 1/8-27 NPT female connectors for fuel tank pickup line (to fuel pump) and return line (from injectors).
+- 2. Use fuel hose fittings with 1/8-27 NPT female connectors for fuel tank pickup line (to fuel pump) and return line (from injectors).
 Use protective sleeving over frame rails.
 Protect holes with rubber grommets.
 Secure fuel line every 18 inches.
 Connect the fuel lines to bulkhead connectors.
 Do not "tee" into existing fuel lines used for vehicle propulsion engine operation.
-Doing this may restrict fuel delivery to the generator set.
-Make certain that fuel lines do not pinch, crimp or contact hot sharp or abrasive surfaces. - Connect the fuel lines to bulkhead connectors at the compartment, or protect them where they leave the compartment.
-Direction of fuel tank fittings must be adjusted during connection of fuel lines to prevent kinks or sharp bends.
+Doing this may restrict fuel delivery to the generator set. - Connect the fuel lines to bulkhead connectors at the compartment, or protect them where they leave the compartment.
+Direction of fuel tank fittings must be adjusted during connection of fuel lines to prevent kinks or sharp bends. - 4.
+Install a listed 1/2-inch flexible watertight conduit over the AC wiring.
+Secure the conduit to the fitting on the generator set.